 The switch is on!

-When Uber bought Postmates back in the summer of 2020, we were told that the two companies would operate separately, as detailed in this July 2020 Gridwise post.
+When Uber bought Postmates back in the summer of 2020, we were told that the two companies would operate separately, as detailed in the blog post Uber just bought Postmates.
 Now, however, it appears that the merger, which was officially completed on December 1, 2020, is a done deal for both drivers and customers.

 In this post we’ll look at how these changes will affect Postmates and Uber Eats drivers as the apps merge and the two companies work as one.
 The main points to be covered: